-- Insert the power cable into the $\ensuremath{\text{POWER}}$ connector on the back of the TV.

-- Make sure the power cable is securely inserted in the connector.

-- Make sure that the power plug, in the wall socket, is accessible at all times.

-- When you unplug the power cable, always pull the plug, never pull the cable.
+- Insert the power cable into the POWER connector on the back of the TV. - Make sure the power cable is securely inserted in the connector. - Make sure that the power plug, in the wall socket, is accessible at all times. - When you unplug the power cable, always pull the plug, never pull the cable.

+For 22PFx4209

+Only use the provided Cigar cable for the TV set.